cloudblog004/fantasticfoodies/content/en/posts/383-recipe-of-super-quick-homemade-my-tasty-roast-chicken-and-lemony-sauce.md

 1. And add to a preheated oven on 180 or gas 7 cook for 45 minutes then take out and holding the foiled chicken down with a t towel drain off the juices into a sauce pan
 1. Place the chicken back in the oven foil removed for 20 minutes.
 1. Meanwhile drain the bits out of the saucepan of juices.
 If there are any.
-1. Heat up the juices and add Salt &amp; Pepper to taste and stir in add 1 chicken Stock cube in Cup boiling water and add to the juices and s
+1. Heat up the juices and add Salt & Pepper to taste and stir in add 1 chicken Stock cube in Cup boiling water and add to the juices and s
 1. Thicken the juices with Cornflour add to a little cold water and a small pinch of Cayenne pepper, this add that little extra taste to the sauce
 1.
 1. Heat up the sauce and add the corn flour when hot.